FAQs

 Are my headaches caused by CRS?

-Headache or facial pressure/pain is one of the main symptoms that can happen with CRS.
-However, if headache or facial pressure/pain is your only symptom (without nasal blockage or mucus production), it is unlikely to be caused by CRS.
+Headache or facial pressure/pain is a common symptom of chronic rhinosinusitis (CRS).
+However, if headache or facial pressure/pain is your only symptom and you don’t have nasal blockage or mucus production, it’s less likely to be caused by CRS.

 Is there a way to measure headaches?